The title of your degree will be the same as the title of the course which you applied for through UCAS.

 You will not need to decide about studying abroad or enrol onto a year abroad before you arrive at Warwick.

 Information about studying abroad is provided once you arrive.
-In your first year, you will receive information about the integrated programme at Monash.
-In Term 1 of your second year (when possible destinations are confirmed), you will be asked to express your interest in the intercalated study abroad programme.
+In your first year, you will receive information about the integrated programmes at Monash and Universitat Pompeu Fabra.
+In Term 1 of your second year (when possible destinations are confirmed), you will be asked to express your interest in one of the intercalated study abroad programmes.

 The GSD Department needs to support your application (we usually collect expressions of interest forms in your first year).
-You will apply to Monash through their processes (typically in Term 1 of your second year).
+You will apply to Monash or Universitat Pompeu Fabra through their processes (typically in Term 1 of your second year).

 The eligibility criteria are set by the partner university.
 We usually recommend students with a 2:1 degree classification to consider taking a study abroad year, and we will also consider your motivation in choosing to study abroad.